18F/before-you-ship/_pages/ato/levels.md

 ### Overview

-This part of the process looks at the functionality and data of the system, and categorizes the impact on organizations or individuals of an incident which compromises the system.
-The potential impact is evaluated using three security objectives (`confidentiality`, `integrity`, and `availability`), each of which can be assigned one of three impact levels (`low`, `moderate`, `high`).
+Categorization asssess the functionality of and data in the system, and determines the impact on the public or government if `confidentiality`, `integrity`, or `availability` is lost.
+These three security objectives are assigned one of three impact levels (`low`, `moderate`, `high`).
 This process is described in [NIST's FIPS 199 publication](http://csrc.nist.gov/publications/fips/fips199/FIPS-PUB-199-final.pdf).
 Once the potential impact on these three objectives is determined, the overall impact level of the system is determined based on the "high water mark" principle.
 This process is described in [NIST's FIPS 200 publication](http://csrc.nist.gov/publications/fips/fips200/FIPS-200-final-march.pdf).

-Determining the impact levels is subjective; it is either the designated Authorizing Official (AO) or full AO who owns the final decision.
+Determining the impact levels is subjective; it is either the Designated Authorizing Official (DAO) or full AO who owns the final decision.

 ### Categorize Using the Three Security Objectives